Updated: Jan 24

 Another must-do for every session is telling someone you are going for a paddle.
 You should tell them where you are going and how long you expect to be as the bare minimum.
 It's also worth estimating where you think you will get to on your paddle, especially if you are on a river or coast where access and currents could take you out of sight of passers-by if things do go wrong.

 So what's in our kitbag?
 This list is what we consider the bare minimum we take with us when we go for a paddle.
 Not all of this kit will go on the water with us, and ultimately you should find a selection that works for you depending on the conditions and where you are paddling.

 Waterproof phone case

-Small dry waist pack
+Small dry waist pack or dry bag

 Alternate clothing options

 It's worth adding that we always have a dry change of clothes with us as well.